Panagiss/ccna-200-301/readme.md

 ## Subnetting

 Subnetting is essential for passing the CCNA.
-I haven't put any resources about it and so I will provide some useful ones that I read.
+I haven't put any resources about it, so I will provide some useful ones that I read.
 These helped me understand it as well as practice and eventually master the topic:

 - Neil's free YT videos starting from [No 36](https://youtu.be/25JSoskhORM) on the playlist and finishing on [No 47](https://youtu.be/FQ7zQtMYkaM) for understanding subnetting
 - [Practice subnetting](https://subnettingpractice.com/)